Dream of having the confidence to travel solo?

 The food tour didn’t skimp on dessert either!
 We each got to try two: fresh apple tart and carrot cake.
 I was so excited to chow down that I forgot to take my picture until the carrot cake was basically eaten.
 Probably there’s no better advertisement for the food that I can give!

 That’s 24 Hours in Santa Fe

 What would you do with 24 hours in Santa Fe?
 Are you ready to start booking your hotel in Santa Fe?
 Has Freud completely messed with your ability to look at Georgia O’Keeffe’s work?
 And who would win in an epic battle to the death: bees or mosquitoes?
-Please leave your thoughts below!
+Please email me at [email protected]

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that just because this itinerary is for 24 hours in Santa Fe, that doesn’t mean you should only spend 24 hours in Santa Fe.
 If you have another 24 hours in Santa Fe, try this itinerary.